graphql/graphql-wg/agendas/2023/05-May/04-wg-primary.md

    - [All open action items (by last update)](https://github.com/graphql/graphql-wg/issues?q=is%3Aissue+is%3Aopen+label%3A%22Action+item+%3Aclapper%3A%22+sort%3Aupdated-desc)
    - [All open action items (by meeting)](https://github.com/graphql/graphql-wg/projects?query=is%3Aopen+sort%3Aname-asc)
 1. Incremental Delivery Update (45m, Rob)
    - Over the past few months the incremental delivery working group has been working on the issues of data duplication, response amplification, and data consistency.
-The result of this is an updated `@defer`, which contains some significant differences from the previous iterations.
+The result of this is an updated `@defer` proposal, which contains some significant differences from the previous iterations.
 We would now like to get wider feedback on this proposal.
    - [Explanation and examples of this updated proposal](https://gist.github.com/robrichard/309687cc1046428169277ac6473c18fa)